-- Vaginal ultrasound scans to monitor the size of the stimulated follicles and blood tests to measure the oestrogen levels. - Monitoring starts from Day 8 of stimulation.

-Bloods are taken between 7.30am and 8.30am Mon - fri ( 8am to 9am sat and sun)

-Scans run between 8.30 and 12.30 daily.

-Monitoring is repeated at intervals of 1 to 3 days, until follicles reach a stage where a "Trigger" injection can be given.

-Monitoring during stimulation

-- Most women need 10 14 days of injections before trigger - Response to drugs is highly individual and variable - We may occasionally advise a change of dose during this phase if the monitoring shows a need for this, if this is required a nurse will call on the telephone number supplied between 1pm - 4pm to advise the change of dose.
+- All patients are required to self-report any symptoms that develop during treatment. - Vaginal ultrasound scans to monitor the size of the stimulated follicles and you may require blood tests to measure the oestrogen levels. - Monitoring starts from Day 10 of stimulation. - Bloods are taken between 7.45am and 8.30am Mon Fri (8am to 9am sat and sun) Scans run between 8.30 and 12.30 daily. - Monitoring is repeated at intervals of 1 to 3 days, until follicles reach a stage where a "Trigger" injection can be given. - Most women need 10-14 days of injections before trigger.
+Response to drugs is highly individual and variable. - We may occasionally advise a change of dose during this phase if the monitoring shows a need for this, if this is required a nurse will call on the telephone number supplied between 1pm - 4pm to advise the change of dose

-'Trigger' injection (Gonasi or Buserelin)
+'Trigger' injection (Gonasi)